unitaryfund/mitiq/docs/source/examples/pt_zne.md

 plt.show()
 ```
 If we compare the PTM of the ideal CNOT gate to those when the gate was subjected to incoherent noise and coherent noise,
 there are additional sources of errors to deal with when coherent noise is acting on the CNOT gate.
-These can be reduced or tailored to be close to how the incohrent noise PTM appears through Pauli Twirling.
+These can be reduced or tailored to be close to how the incoherent noise PTM appears through Pauli Twirling.

 ```{code-cell} ipython3
 from mitiq.pt import generate_pauli_twirl_variants